 About the February Jobs Report

-- This is the 48th straight month of private-sector job creation, with payrolls growing by 8.7 million jobs (a pace of 180,000 jobs a month) since February 2010; total nonfarm employment (private plus government jobs) has grown by 8.0 million jobs over the same period, or 168,000 a month.
-Total government jobs fell by 617,000 over this period, dominated by a loss of 392,000 local government jobs.
+This is the 60th straight month of private-sector job creation, with payrolls growing by 12 million jobs (a pace of 201,000 jobs a month) since February 2010; total non-farm employment (private plus government jobs) has grown by 11.5 million jobs over the same period, or 191,000 a month.
+Total government jobs fell by 565,000 over this period, dominated by a loss of 359,000 local government jobs.

-- The unemployment rate was 6.7 percent in February, and 10.5 million people were unemployed.
-The unemployment rate was 5.8 percent for whites (1.4 percentage points higher than at the start of the recession), 12.0 percent for African Americans (3.0 percentage points higher than at the start of the recession), and 8.1 percent for Hispanics or Latinos (1.8 percentage points higher than at the start of the recession).
+The unemployment rate dropped to 5.5 percent in February, and 8.7 million people were unemployed.
+The unemployment rate was 4.7 percent for whites (0.3 percentage points higher than at the start of the recession), 10.4 percent for African Americans (1.4 percentage points higher than at the start of the recession), and 6.6 percent for Hispanics or Latinos (0.3 percentage points higher than at the start of the recession).

-- The share of the population with a job, which plummeted in the recession from 62.7 percent in December 2007 to levels last seen in the mid-1980s and has remained below 60 percent since early 2009, remained 58.8 percent in February, slightly above its 2013 average of 58.6 percent.
+The share of the population with a job, which plummeted in the recession from 62.7 percent in December 2007 to levels last seen in the mid-1980s and has remained below 60 percent since early 2009, remained at 59.3 percent in February.
+It was 58.8 percent a year ago.

-- The Labor Department’s most comprehensive alternative unemployment rate measure — which includes people who want to work but are discouraged from looking (those marginally attached to the labor force) and people working part time because they can’t find full-time jobs — edged down to 12.6 percent in February.
-That’s down from its all-time high of 17.2 percent in April 2010 (in data that go back to 1994) but still 3.8 percentage points higher than at the start of the recession.
-By that measure, about 20 million people are unemployed or underemployed.
+The Labor Department's most comprehensive alternative unemployment rate measure -- which includes people who want to work but are discouraged from looking (those marginally attached to the labor force) and people working part-time because they can't find full-time jobs -- fell to 11 percent in February.
+That's well down from its all-time high of 17.1 percent in April 2010 (in data that go back to 1994) but still 2.2 percentage points higher than at the start of the recession.
+By that measure, about 17.5 million people are unemployed or underemployed.
+The rate was 12.6 percent a year ago (about 20 million people).

-- Long-term unemployment remains a significant concern.
-Nearly four of every ten (37.0 percent) of the 10.5 million people who are unemployed — 3.8 million people — have been looking for work for 27 weeks or longer.
-That’s a jump of 203,000 in February.
-These long-term unemployed represent 2.5 percent of the labor force.
-Before this recession, the previous highs for these statistics over the past six decades were 26.0 percent and 2.6 percent, respectively, in June 1983, early in the recovery from the 1981-82 recession.
-By the end of the first year of the recovery from that recession, however, the long-term unemployment rate had dropped below 2 percent.
+Long-term unemployment remains a significant concern.
+More than three in ten (31.1 percent) of the 8.7 million people who are unemployed -- 2.7 million people -- have been looking for work for 27 weeks or longer.
+These long-term unemployed represent 1.7 percent of the labor force.
+These figures were 36.8 percent and 2.4 percent a year ago.
+Before this recession, the previous highs for these statistics over the past six decades were 26 percent and 2.6 percent, respectively, in June 1983, early in the recovery from the 1981-82 recession.
+A year after peaking at 2.6 percent, however, the long-term unemployment rate had dropped to 1.4 percent, compared with the current rate of 1.7 percent more than five and a half years after the end of the recession.